News and Insights

 In a first-of-its-kind decision, a Michigan-based cannabis business was recognized as an agricultural operation.
 A potential milestone for the industry, this ruling sheds light on the legal…

-13 Dykema Attorneys Named 2024 Rising Stars by Texas Super Lawyers
+47 Dykema Attorneys Named to 2024 Michigan Super Lawyers and Rising Stars Lists

-Dykema, a leading national law firm, announced today that 13 of its Texas-based attorneys have been named 2024 Rising Stars by Super Lawyers Magazine.
+Dykema, a leading national law firm, announced today that 26 of its attorneys from the firm’s Michigan offices—and from multiple practice areas—were named to the 2024 Super Lawyers list by Michigan…

 Speaking Engagements 11 results